Teichlab/cellhint/README.md

   When an abundant cell type is annotated/distributed across multiple batches (e.g., datasets), sometimes not all batches can harbour adequate numbers.
 This leads to a rare cell type defined within the context of a specific batch.
 During neighborhood construction, if this batch cannot provide enough neighboring cells for this cell type, search space will be expanded to all cells in this batch.

-  Although this represents a safe solution in CellTypist to anchor nearest neighbors for rare cell types, runtime of the algorithm will be increased and cells from this cell type may not be robustly clustered.
-Keeping them is fine for CellTypist, but you can also remove such rare cell types in associated batches before running `celltypist.integrate` (a cell type with only a small number in a given batch naturally means that this batch may not be qualified for hosting this cell type).
+  Although this represents a safe solution in CellHint to anchor nearest neighbors for rare cell types, runtime of the algorithm will be increased and cells from this cell type may not be robustly clustered.
+Keeping them is fine for CellHint, but you can also remove such rare cell types in associated batches before running `celltypist.integrate` (a cell type with only a small number in a given batch naturally means that this batch may not be qualified for hosting this cell type).
 Example code is:
   ```python
   #Remove cells from cell types that have <=5 cells in a batch.
   combined = adata.obs['a_batch_key'].astype(str) + adata.obs['a_celltype_key'].astype(str)